nullforce/nullforce.github.io/input/posts/2022/01-14-an-improved-youtube-shortcode.md

-Title: An Improved YouTube Shortcode
+Title: An Improved YouTube Shortcode for Statiq
 Published: 01/14/2022 21:10
 Tags:
   - statiq